elywelly/cryptrack-app/README.md

 -   Added currency options (to coins and wallet)
 -   Ability to sort by Market Price or Current Price for coins
 -   Add search function for coin by crypto name or symbol
--   Ability for user to delete their transaction history
+-   Ability for user to delete their transaction history (delete data from transactions DB)
+-   User to be able to empty wallet (delete data from transactions DB)
 -   Transactions Database to delete coins that have 0 value so it doesn't appear in wallet

 ## Credits